 Include plans for peak-time rebate programs available to all residential distribution grid customers (with a smart meter) regardless of energy supplier.

-The EDCs should include more significant impacts from demand reduction programs as appropriate.
+The ESMPs should consider alternative options to long-term capital spending similar to the consideration of options for the 5- and 10-year planning solutions.
+This should include EDC investment in and support of incremental DERs.

-The ESMPs should include details of how the EDCs plan to communicate their offerings and how they will increase their transparency.
+.

 Section 10: Reliable and Resilient Distribution System